-The student's curriculum needs (and documented accommodations/ modifications) align only with column 4 of both sections above.
-The student requires significantly modified learning targets aligned to the if a student displays some characteristics of column 3, the student's needs may not be indicative of requiring significant modifications to curriculum. alternate academic achievement standards and substantial support to achieve measurable gains in the grade- and age-appropriate curriculum.
 Stop here.
 The student is not eligible for alternate assessments.
+Curriculum.
 Proceed with extreme caution to the next statement.
-GO Proceed to the next statement.
+GO Proceed to the next statement. extreme caution.
+Remember that if a student displays some characteristics of column 3, the student's needs may not be indicative of requiring significant modifications to alternate academic achievement standards and substantial support to achieve measurable gains in the grade- and age-appropriate curriculum.